svandragt/pysize/ansible/README.md

 # Deploying pysize

 Runs pysize as a systemd service (uvicorn on `127.0.0.1:8731`) behind one nginx vhost that reverse-proxies to it.
-Your existing nginx + PHP sites are untouched — nginx just gains one server block on a new subdomain.
+Any existing nginx sites are untouched — nginx just gains one server block on a new subdomain.

 ## What it sets up